signalfx/signalfx-agent/docs/faq.md

 The first main foray outside of collectd was the Kubernetes integration, which uses monitors and observers written purely in Go and run completely independent of collectd.
-We hope to write additional monitors apart from collectd, and perhaps eventually remove the dependency on collectd entirely.
+Our new monitors can now be independent of collectd to overcome some of the limitations we have with that tool.

 ## What if I am currently using the old collectd agent?